 Beans, corn and chiles.
 These are pillars of the Mexican kitchen and this sampler set gets you started with all three.
 Three very different kinds of beans that all would feel at home in a Mexican kitchen, plus dried hominy (nixtamal), Mexican oregano, canela and powdered chile.

-Ayocote Morado beans: Ayocote Morado are a cousin to the more famous Scarlet Runner and can be used anyplace a runner bean is called for.
-These beans are big and creamy but the pot liquor (or "caldo") is thin and flavorful, almost like a bouillon.
-They cook up tan in color, so save a few of them to remember their lovely lilac coloring when raw!
+Ayocote Negro beans: Ayocote Negro are a cousin to the more famous Scarlet Runner and can be used anyplace a runner bean is called for.
+They are not traditional black turtle beans.
+These beans are big and creamy but the dark, inky pot liquor (or "caldo") is thin and flavorful, almost like a bouillon.

 Pinto beans: The poor pinto doesn't get the respect it deserves.
 With all of its glamorous cousins hanging around, it's hard to grab a little of the spotlight, until someone wisely cooks them up.
 If you've been served supermarket pintos all your life, you are in for a pleasant surprise.
 Pintos can be great!
 Especially when they're as fresh as ours.

 Santa Maria Pinquito beans: A very small, chili-type bean that is loaded with California history.
 Most of us thought the Santa Maria "Pinks" were brought in with the migrant citrus workers of the 1950s (who also introduced us to the tri-tip) but now there's some thought that it was a crop during the Mission era.
 Whatever its origins, it's delicious and meaty and the perfect match for any barbecue, chili or even salad.